-Students enrolled at JSU are eligible for a JSU mailbox.
+All students enrolled at JSU are eligible for a JSU mailbox.
 To be assigned a mailbox, students must come to the customer service window at the JSU Mail Center.
-All correspondence from the University, including financial aid checks, will be placed in JSU mailboxes.
-Students have the option of having their mail sent to their home address by logging into their MyJSU account, http://my.jsu.edu, and clicking on the "Home Mail Forwarding" option.
-Stamps and mailing services are available at the JSU Mail Center.
+All correspondence from the University and personal correspondence will be placed in JSU mailboxes.
+Financial aid checks will be assigned to a JSU mailbox if they have no other designation, i.e. "Mail-at-Home" or "Direct Deposit".
+Both options can be accessed through your "My JSU" account.
+Stamps, fax, and mail services are available at the JSU Mail Center.

-The Mail Center is located on the 4th floor, TMB, and is open from 8:00 a.m. - 4:30 p.m.
+The JSU Mail Center is located on the 4th floor, TMB, and is open Monday - Friday from 8:00 a.m. - 4:30 p.m.
 The Mail Center telephone number is (256) 782-5290, and the fax number is (256)782-5291.